 A senior tutor from what was then Wellington Polytechnic compiled a case for a new tertiary institution in Porirua, and the report received widespread support.
 Proponents of the plan included Porirua mayor Whitford Brown, councillors Eric McKenzie and Ned Nathan, New Zealand Nurses’ Association representative Margaret Faulkner, trade unionist Rob Campbell, John Tamahori from the Department of Māori Affairs, former Mana College principal Doug Day, Kāpiti councillor Mac Clunie, Tawa councillor Roy Mitchell, and Ngāti Toa kaumātua.

 By May of 1985, Minister Marshall announced to a meeting of Porirua community leaders that a "community college" would open its doors in early 1986 on reclaimed land gifted by Ngāti Toa.
 A public meeting was then held, where the make-up of the college council was established.
 Soon after, Labour Department executive officer Tino Meleisa was elected to lead the council, the first Pacific Island chair of any tertiary sector council in New Zealand, while Wellington High School principal Turoa Royal, of Ngāti Toa and Ngāti Raukawa descent, was considered "a natural and inspired choice for foundation principal."

-Since 1979 or 1980, Champion House , a Cannons Creek state house, had been an outpost of Wellington Polytechnic, running various pre-employment government initiatives: YPTP (Young Persons Training Programme), TOPS (Training Opportunities Programmes), STEPS (School-Leavers Employment Preparation Scheme), Access and WASS.
-Champion House communications tutor, George Packard, was just one of the Champion House staff to join Whitireia, later helping found the music department.
+Since 1979 or 1980, Champion House had been an outpost of Wellington Polytechnic, running various pre-employment government initiatives: YPTP (Young Persons Training Programme), TOPS (Training Opportunities Programmes), STEPS (School-Leavers Employment Preparation Scheme), Access and WASS.
+Champion House communications tutor, George Packard, was just one of the Champion House staff to join Whitireia, and would later help found the music department.

 And so we completed

 The Circle of time